-Regarding the approach to the problem, this article uses data and analysis from a research of a quantitative nature developed with the support of the main author [2].
-So that quantitative research predominates an approach that is characterized by the use of quantification, both in the modalities of information collection and in the treatment of them through statistical techniques, presenting its results numerical data, such as errors, reliability and strength of the relations, that is, they are punctual results ([39]).
+Regarding the approach to the problem, this article uses data and analysis from a research of a quantitative nature developed with the support of the main author.
+So that quantitative research predominates an approach that is characterized by the use of quantification, both in the modalities of information collection and in the treatment of them through statistical techniques, presenting its results numerical data, such as errors, reliability and strength of the relations, that is, they are punctual results ([38]).

 As for its type, this study is essentially descriptive, with the purpose of describing the factors that directly influence training for entrepreneurship 4.0 in Brazil, not being necessary to explain the phenomena it describes, although it serves as a basis for such an explanation.
 This type of research seeks to establish relationships between variables and use standardized data collection techniques.
-Thus, regarding the data used in [2], an online questionnaire was used at the time, applied through the QuestionPro software, from QuestionPro Inc®, to 150 entrepreneurs from the 5 regions of the country.
+Thus, with regard to the data used, an online questionnaire was adopted at the time, applied through the QuestionPro software, from QuestionProInc®, to 150 entrepreneurs from the 5 regions of the country.
 This procedure took place by sending an access link via social networks (Facebook®, Instagram®, Linkedin® and WhatsApp®) and emails.

-In interpreting the data in [2], we chose to use multivariate analysis, as it is a group of techniques that allows the description of a behavioral profile for a group exposed to the same phenomenon.
-In [2], among the multivariate possibilities, there is factor analysis, a technique whose main purpose is to define an underlying structure in a data matrix, that is, it allows reducing variables into a smaller set, which seeks to facilitate data interpretation, through exploratory factor analysis (EFA) ([40]; [41]).
+In interpreting the data, we chose to use multivariate analysis, as it is a group of techniques that allows the description of a behavioral profile for a group exposed to the same phenomenon.
+Among the multivariate possibilities, there is factor analysis, a technique whose main purpose is to define an underlying structure in a data matrix, that is, it allows reducing variables into a smaller set, which seeks to facilitate data interpretation, through exploratory factor analysis.(AFE) ([39]; [40]).